CfA-Library/Cite_Astro_Software/Guidelines.md

 Even if we would recommend it, what fraction of code should be covered.
 80% ?
 90% ?
 Should only the regression/baseline tests cover 100% of the code?
 After all, this is where it really counts.

+### Code Readability

+Hard to judge how to measure this.
+Using good variable names, using strategic comments, are the comments nicely structured etc.  How much of an investment is there in order to hack the code.

 ### Decisions....